The Nature of Post-Starburst Galaxies: Real Deal or Masquerading Impostors?: Results

-Using Bayes' theorem, we find that the fraction of \text{q-ASBs} that are also selected as PSBs in \firebox is about $32.8\percent$ ($\FB{\mathcal{P}}\left(\text{PSB}\lvert\text{q-ASB}\right)=0.328$), whereas the probability of a galaxy being a \text{q-ASB} given that it is selected as PSB, $\FB{\mathcal{P}}\left(\text{q-ASB}\lvert\text{PSB}\right)$ is much lower, about $8.1\percent$ (see above).
-In other words, \firebox galaxies that experienced a significant drop in their SFR following a recent starburst and now have a low SFR are often displaying properties similar to those of PSBs \citep[see, e.g.,][]{Davis2019}.
-Conversely, selected PSBs in \firebox poorly represent the population of (recently) quenched after-starburst galaxies.
+Using Bayes' theorem, we find that the fraction of \text{q-ASBs} among \firebox PSBs is about $38.1\percent$ (i.e. ${P}\left(\text{PSB}\lvert\text{q-ASB}\right)=0.381$), whereas the probability ${P}\left(\text{q-ASB}\lvert\text{PSB}\right)$ of a galaxy being a \text{q-ASB}, given that it is selected as PSB in \firebox is lower, about $31.8\percent$ (see above).
+In other words, \firebox galaxies that experienced a significant drop in their SFR following a recent starburst and now have a low SFR are often displaying properties similar to those of PSBs selected in \firebox \citep[cf.,][]{Davis2019}.
+Conversely, \firebox PSBs poorly represent the population of (recently, and often temporarily) quenched after-starburst galaxies.